xiongxijie/libtorrentSN/README.md

-# libtorrent-SN (Clone&Copy&Paste oriented programming)
+# libtorrent-SN
-a torrent client powered by libtorrent
+a torrent client powered by libtorrent  (Clone&Copy&Paste oriented programming)

-# copied GUI from transmission and use libtorrent for torrenting)
+- copied GUI from transmission and use libtorrent for torrenting)

 # code copied from
 libtorrent (https://github.com/arvidn/libtorrent)